Why do bad things happen to good people?

 This echoes Job’s development through his ordeal.
 The same can be true for you.

-One thing that I learn from Job’s experience is not to be like his friends.
+One thing that I am learning from Job’s experience is not to be like his friends.

 My posture should be one of prayer, availability, and compassion.

-We still have no complete answer for the opening question: Why do bad things happen to good people?
+We still have no answer to the opening question: Why do bad things happen to good people?

 What more do you have to add?